cdsutton/selenium-refresher/README.md

 ### Step 3
 #### Double-click the .bat file and input the necessary details to obtain the CodinGame Clash Results.
-* Enter your CodinGame Email
+* Enter your CodinGame Email.
-* Enter your CodinGame Password
+* Enter your CodinGame Password.
-* Enter the URL of the CodinGame Report you wish to obtain
+* Enter the URL of the CodinGame Report you wish to obtain.
-* Enter the filename you wish to name your CSV file
+* Enter the filename you wish to name your CSV file.

 ![](./images/StepThree.png)